 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

 Where can you get paid more, working for a private company or for the government?
-Public sector employees in Sierra Leone earn 14% more than their private sector counterparts.
+Public sector employees in Sierra Leone earn 14% more than their private sector counterparts on average across all sectors.

 |Job Title||Average Salary|